mbad0la/twitter-mini-feed/README.md

 ### API endpoints
 * `/api/<hashtag>`

-  Fetches some tweets which have `@hashtag` in them and their retweet count is atleast 1
+  Fetches some tweets which have `#hashtag` in them and their retweet count is atleast 1

 ### Twitter Client
 Get some tweets having a certain `hashtag` and having a threshold retweet `count` by :